 Have you heard that phrase regarding the status of Army, Air Corps, and National Guard records from World War II?
 Roughly 80% of these records did burn in a fire in 1973.
-This is not however, the end of the road for researchers.
-Many other record sources exist to reconstruct the service history of a World War II soldier.
-All the tools researchers need to start exploring their World War II soldier’s service are included in this volume.
+The Navy, Coast Guard, Merchant Marines, and Marine Corps records were unaffected, except for a very small percentage.
+Researchers with family members in these branches have access to complete military service histories.
+All the tools researchers need to start exploring their World War II sailor or Marine’s service are included in this volume.

 The tools include:

 - Tips for online and offline military research.
 Instructions for ordering and using the Official Military Personnel File and collateral records to reconstruct service history.

 - Tips for researching from Europe.

 - Tips on researching the service history of women who served in the Navy, Coast Guard, and Marine Corps.